PRX/theworld.org/README.md

 Application level theming can be found in `./theme`.
 See [Material UI Theming](https://material-ui.com/customization/theming/).

 When using a Material UI component not yet used in the application, customize theming of the component at the application level.
-Component specific theming for addition useage can then be done with a component theme.
+Component specific theming for addition usage can then be done with a component theme.

 Component styling should be done using the [Hook API](https://material-ui.com/styles/basics/#hook-api) for elements that are not Material UI components.